Mobility scooter guidelines

 Reservations

 If you travel without a reservation, the dedicated wheelchair/powered mobility scooter spaces might be full or become occupied later in the journey.
-You may have to wait in the vestibule area until a dedicated space is available or consider travelling on the next available service.
+If no dedicated space is available, you may wish to consider travelling on the next available service.
 In all circumstances, a wheelchair or mobility scooter user with a reservation takes priority.

 You can't make a reservation on the following routes: